gypsydave5/gypsydave5.github.io/_posts/2017-09-13-church-numbers.md

 ## Church Numbers

-So much for the theory, let's take a look at some 'real' numbers[^2].
-First up, the number one:
+So much for the theory, let's take a look at some real numbers.[^2] First up, the number one:

 ```